 Surgery and radiation therapy are local treatments that do not affect the spread of the tumor.
 Chemotherapy is beneficial for patients with a mast cell tumor that has already spread, is too large for surgery, or when there is a high risk for metastasis.
 Chemotherapy can be used with surgery or alone, but it is much more effective if the tumor has been removed.

 Fortunately, chemotherapy is well-tolerated by most patients.
-Side effects may include stomach upset, a decreased white blood cell count, and possible thinning of the fur coat.
+Side effects may include upset stomach, a decreased white blood cell count, and possible thinning of the fur coat.
 Fewer than 10% of patients treated will experience significant side effects that warrant a visit to the animal hospital for outpatient care, and less than 1% will experience any life-threatening side effects or need to be hospitalized.

 The prognosis for cutaneous mast cell tumors depends on the grade of the tumor, its location, whether or not it is positive for the kit mutation, and the presence of metastasis.
 Once a patient develops a mast cell tumor, they are at risk for developing others in the future.
 The majority of mast cell tumors can be successfully treated when found early.